Jebumon/Jebumon/README.md

-- 👋 Hi, I’m @Jebumon
+- 👋 Hi, I’m Jebumon👨🏽‍
-- 👀 I’m interested in ...
-Software development, AI, ML , Robotics and Electronics...
+- 👀 I’m interested in 👨🏽‍💻 Software development, AI, ML , Robotics and Electronics...
-- 🌱 I’m currently learning ...C# and cross-platform development
+- 🌱🏋🏻💪🏽Currently improving🛠️ my C# language skills and doing projects..🎯
-- 💞️ I’m looking to collaborate on ...📱 Android projects
+- 💞️ looking to collaborate on C# and📱 Android projects
-- 📫 How to reach me ...
+- 🏠 How to reach me ...
 - Linked In :  linkedin.com/in/jebumon-k-thomas-82353a65
 - 📧 Email : jebukthomas@gmail.com